-What is Feminizing Ear Lobe Reduction?
+What is Feminizing Earlobe Reduction?

 How is Feminizing Ear Lobe Reduction surgery performed?

-Feminizing an ear lobe can be achieved by reducing and reshaping a larger and longer ear – given that feminine facial features are generally more petite than male features.
-The ear lobe, or the peripheral lobule, is trimmed and reshaped as desired for a more feminine look.
+Feminizing earlobe surgery is often performed in conjunction with a series of facial feminization procedures.
+Depending on your desired outcome, earlobes may be reduced, reshaped, and cartilage may be sculpted to modify the overall contours of the ear.
+Feminizing an earlobe can be achieved by reducing and reshaping a larger and longer ear – given that feminine facial features are generally more petite than male features.
+The earlobe, or the peripheral lobule, is trimmed and reshaped as desired for a more feminine look.

 The single most important step in feminizing an ear is crafting a smooth and natural inferior lobe border.
 Dr. Deschamps-Braly is known for his aesthetic finesse and understanding of what it takes to achieve consistent and aesthetic outcomes.